 There are currently few widely used treatment options for pleural mesothelioma patients, many of who do not live longer than two years after their diagnosis date.
 However, TR002 has effectively managed the tumors of many people involved so far in Trizell’s study.

 Test Results From Phase 2 of TR002 Trial

 Phase 2, which occurred at the University of Pennsylvania’s Abramson Cancer Center, included 40 pleural mesothelioma patients whom were either newly diagnosed or for whom standard chemotherapy was ineffective.
 According to Trizell, the control rate of their cancer during Phase 2 was 87.5%, a promising amount compared to the usual prognosis of pleural mesothelioma.

 The company also reported that the survival time for patients in the study nearly doubled compared to those given standard cancer treatment.
 Experts will expand the trial in Phase 3 to include testing sites in the United States, Europe, Australia and Russia.

 Along with Sterman, Dr. Evan Alley and Dr. Steven Albelda helped create and implement the TR002 clinical trial.
 Alley is currently at the Cleveland Clinic Florida but worked at the University of Pennsylvania during the early stages of the trial.
 Albelda is a professor at the University of Pennsylvania’s Perelman School of Medicine.
 Some of the doctors involved in the trial are included in Mesothelioma Guide’s doctor match program, which helps mesothelioma patients find an expert for treatment, surgery and more.

 Many tests are examining the effectiveness of gene therapy and other experimental approaches for treating mesothelioma.
-If you want to participate in a clinical trial, email our registered nurse advocate, Jenna Campagna, at firstname.lastname@example.org, or visit the Mesothelioma Guide clinical trial database.
+If you want to participate in a clinical trial, email our registered nurse advocate, Karen Ritter, at firstname.lastname@example.org, or visit the Mesothelioma Guide clinical trial database.